-For UK Nationals, there is no longer any need to separately apply for “Permanent Residency” after 5 years of basic residency.
+For UK Nationals, there is no longer any need to separately apply for “Permanent Residency” after completing 5 years of basic residency.
 This is because unlike with the old green cards, the new plastic TIE cards have a 5 expiry date.
-So when you later go to renew an initial TIE card upon its 5 year expiry, the police will note that you then automatically qualify for Permanent Residency status, and hence will automatically renew your plastic TIE card as a ‘permanent’ one (which despite being called ‘permanent’ still requires renewing every TEN years!).
+So when you later go to renew an initial TIE card upon its 5 year expiry, the police will note that you now qualify for Permanent Residency status, and hence will automatically renew and issue you a new plastic TIE card, this time marked as a ‘permanent’ one (although despite being called ‘permanent’ it still requires renewing every TEN years for a fee!).

 UK NATIONALS already holding residencia in Spain – Swapping your existing residencia card for a voluntary T.I.E. card

-You must again apply for an appointment online HERE.
+You must then apply for an appointment online HERE.

 - choose your province